MEET THE TEAM

 Coach Joel Mulligan attended Lincoln High School, graduating with the class of 1988 where he played football, baseball, and track.
 He also played night league basketball for the town of Lincoln.
 He graduated from CCRI with an associate degree in criminal justice.
 Coach Joel then attended Roger Williams University where he obtained a bachelors degree in Criminal justice.

-Joel has coached for two years for Saint Ambrose boys basketball in Lincoln.
+Joel is the coach for Saint Ambrose boys basketball in Lincoln.
 He has been the head coach for Lincoln Rec basketball for 4 years as well as the head coach for Northmen Hoops boys basketball in North Smithfield and head coach for Lincoln YMCA boys basketball.
 His extensive coaching resume also includes coaching for both Lincoln Boys & Girls Rec. soccer, assistant coach for boys Lincoln Competitive Soccer and head coach for Lincoln Little League Baseball.

-Coach has been employed by the North Kingstown Police Department for 24 years where he has held the rank of patrolman, detective, and sergeant.
+Coach has been employed by the North Kingstown Police Department for over 20 years where he has held the rank of patrolman, detective, sergeant, and lieutenant.
 He is married with two children and lives in Lincoln RI.
 Coach Joel plays in a men’s basketball league and just love the game of basketball!

 Coach Ed Cunanan